-Creative split testing of Facebook ads just became a whole lot easier with the update of Facebook’s built-in split testing feature.
+Creative Split testing (or A/B testing) allows you to test changes in Facebook variables like ad creative, audience, or placement to determine which approach performs best. of Facebook ads just became a whole lot easier with the update of Facebook’s built-in split testing feature.

 Don’t confuse this update with the dynamic creative feature (which is also amazing).
 Facebook creative split testing is a great way to run tests to determine your best performing ad without audience overlap.

 I first told you about Facebook’s built-in split testing feature nearly a year ago.